 So we picked up an Asus P55T2P4 from a shop called Computer Concepts.
 Yes, in this case I did the reverse of showrooming.
 I learned about a product from an advertiser in a magazine, then bought one locally.
 (To be fair, I bought one from TC the time they told me about Asus.)

 And yes, in those days you bought a motherboard either in person or over the phone.
 Ordering things over the Internet was still a new idea then.
-Tom’s Hardware Guide was still very new, and didn’t have any of that kind of advertising yet.
+Tom’s Hardware Guide was still very new, and if it had any of that kind of advertising yet, it was minimal.
+And while you might be able to browse, you still had to pay over the phone.

 Finding out what motherboard to use